Anglican Diocese of North West Australia: History

-When it was established, the southern most boundary of the dioceses extended down only as far south as Denham, in Shark Bay.
-In 1928, in an effort to provide the struggling dioceses with more stable base of operations, boundaries between the North West, Perth, and Kalgoorlie dioceses were redrawn.
+When the diocese was established, its southern most boundary extended down only as far south as Denham, in Shark Bay.
+In 1928, in an effort to provide the struggling diocese with more a stable base of operations, the boundaries between the North West, Perth, and Kalgoorlie dioceses were redrawn.
 The territories of Northampton, Geraldton, Greenough, and Mullewa-Yalgoo were granted from the Diocese of Perth, with Mount Magnet, Cue, Meekatharra, Wiluna and Sandstone from the Dioceses of Kalgoorlie.

-The diocese became known by the present name in 1961.
+The diocese became known by its present name in 1961.

 Structure

-Geographically, the diocese is one of the largest Anglican dioceses in the world (The Diocese of the Arctic is the largest), covering 2 million km^{2} of Western Australia, the majority of which is above the 26th parallel of latitude.
+Geographically, the diocese is one of the largest Anglican dioceses in the world (the Diocese of the Arctic is the largest), covering 2 e6km2 of Western Australia, the majority of which is above the 26th parallel of latitude.

 The population of the area is about 150,000 people.

-The diocese has 18 parishes and three Mission to Seafarers’ ministries and the cathedral church of the diocese is the Cathedral of the Holy Cross, Geraldton.Due to the fluid nature of our region, we're proud to be a "missionary" diocese.
+The diocese has 18 parishes and three Mission to Seafarers' ministries and the cathedral church of the diocese is the Cathedral of the Holy Cross, Geraldton, saying:

+due to the fluid nature of our region, we're proud to be a 'missionary' diocese.
 We journey with everyone who comes and goes as part of work or tourism, and see a congregation turnover rate of around 100% every two years.
 Our region is dependent on support by individuals, parishes, dioceses, and Christian organisations across Australia who are committed to gospel ministry in small, remote, and isolated towns and communities in North West Australia.

 Cathedral

 The cathedral church of the diocese is the Cathedral of the Holy Cross, Geraldton located in Cathedral Avenue, Geraldton.

 The cathedral building was built in 1964 to a design by architects McDonald and Whitaker.
-The building has a star shaped footprint and is said to resemble Coventry Cathedral in England.
-Internally the cathedral has extensive stained glass and an organ built by Allen Organ Company.
+It has a star shaped footprint and is said to resemble Coventry Cathedral in England.
+Internally, the cathedral has extensive stained glass and an organ built by Allen Organ Company.